gfiehler/rabbithub/README.md

    ..* true:  will log all posts to subscribers
    ..* false: (default) will not log posts to subscribers

+  To log other values that may be useful for troubleshooting or for archive records the following Environment Variables are available:

+  Environment Variable:  `log_http_headers = [header1, header2]`
+   ..* List of HTTP Headers:  a comma separated list of http headers in single quotes.
+E.g. ['content-type', 'authorization'] Each http header, if it exists, when a message is published to RabbitHub will be logged.

+  Environment Variable:  `set_correlation_id = 'http header'`
+   ..* HTTP Header:  the name of an http header that will have a value of a correlation id.
+E.g. 'x-correlation-id' If this header exists when a message is published to RabbitHub, the value will be passed on to all subscribers using the same http header on the Post to the subscriber.

+  Environment Variable:  `set_message_id = 'http header'`
+   ..* HTTP Header:  the name of an http header to send a message id to the subscriber.
+E.g. 'x-message-id' If this variable is set, when a message is published to RabbitHub, a message id will be generated and logged with the publication and then the message id will be sent to all subscribers as the value to this http header.

+## RabbitHub Subscriber Management
+  By default the subscriber callback URL must be active and available to validate subscribe and unsubscribe requests.
+The following environment variable allows for unsubscribing (deactivating) a subscriber without the validation to the callback URL.
+This can be useful if a subscriber is down and it is desired to keep the subscription record in an inactive state until it is back up and available.

+  Environment Variable:  `validate_callback_on_unsubscribe = true/false`
+   ..* true (default):  default behavior requires the callback URL to validate all unsubscribe/deactivate requests ..* false:  when a unsubscribe request is made, do not validate with the callback URL, shutdown any active consumers and change status to inactive.

 ## RabbitHub APIs

 ### VHOST Support